Ride the Eagle: Plot

 The next day, Gorka calls Leif to give him bad news.
 Not only does the rock band of youngsters for which he plays bongos wants him out, but the shed where he was living at the back of his property has been deemed illegal, and has to be destroyed.
 Leif looks out to see someone has gutted two rabbits and smeared them over the windshield of his van.
 So, after he cleans it up, he sees the next task which is to play a song from the heart on the bongos.
 After doing so, Audrey calls back to say she is not coming.

 Leif goes for a walk, leaving a reluctant Nora behind.
 On his return, she has disappeared.
 Frantic, he contacts the police and finally leaves a note in the cabin he had left the original note in, asking him not to hurt her.
-That night, the mysterious angry neighbor breaks into Leif/Honey's cabin and, similarly to calls he had made earlier, insults him in a jealous way.

-The neighbor, Carl had believed Leif was her lover, not her son.
-Carl explains they had been on a break, so had no idea she had passed.
-He tells him she had felt terrible when Leif had refused to speak to her as an adult.
-Carl lists everything he will miss about Honey, finally offers Leif an olive branch and departs.
+That night, the mysterious angry neighbor breaks into the cabin and, similarly to calls he had made earlier, insults him in a jealous way.
+The neighbor, Carl had believed Leif was one of her numerous lovers (which included himself), not her son.
+Carl explains they had been on a break, thus having no idea she had passed, and also does not have Nora.
+He tells him she had felt terrible when Leif refused to speak to her as an adult.
+Carl rambles about everything he will miss about Honey, and he and Leif make amends.

 The last request is to hike to Green Lake.
-There, he is directed to find her ashes and read a note written by her.
-When he returns to the cabin, Nora is back, the huge stashes of pot are gone, and the last of her video tells him to reconsider and live his life.
+There, he is directed to find and scatter Honey's ashes and read a note written by her.
+When he returns to the cabin, he finds Carl has found and returned Nora while taking all the marijuana, and the last of Honey's video tells him to reconsider and live his life.